Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: Introduction

-Our methods also allows derive matrix inequalities on eigenvalues for Hecke operators.
-This inequalities are encoded in the fact the linear maps on the Hecke algebra mapping a double coset by the corresponding (normalized) eigenvalue is a completely positive map.
+Our methods also allows to derive matrix inequalities on eigenvalues for Hecke operators.
+This inequalities are encoded in the fact the linear map on the reduced $C^\ast$- Hecke algebra multiplying a double coset by the corresponding (normalized) eigenvalue is a completely positive map on the Hecke algebra $\H$.

 Assume the completely positive maps ${\Psi}_\a$ in formula (1), where $\a$ runs over the space of double cosets of $G$ have a joint eigenvector $\xi\neq 0$, and denote by $\tilde{c}(\a)$ the corresponding eigenvalue.